Skip links

 Google Analytics 4 vs Kissmetrics: Deep Dive

-Unfortunately, GA4 is a huge change from UA, and it takes a lot of time and effort to set it up – our customers (and in-house engineers) tell us it took them a lot of swearing to get to “engagement” metrics.
-And what does “engagement” mean, anyhow?
+Unfortunately, GA4 is a huge change from UA, and it takes a lot of time and effort to set it up – our customers (and in-house engineers) have been telling us it took them an unexpected amount of effort to get to “engagement” metrics.
+And what does “engagement” mean, exactly?
 It’s just the time a user has your site or app in focus.

 Onboarding